 ● Early proponent of synthetic biology (1965, 2004).

-● Template sequence-complexity identified as a form of 'monomer
+● Template sequence complexity, a non-local form of order, essential to

 ● Devised an immunochemical procedure to isolate specific

-● Initiated use of hydrogel implants for the slow-delivery of insulin,
+● Initiated use of hydrogel implants for slow-delivery of insulin

 ● Fisher's fundamental theorem of natural selection shown to